acgrissom/2016-ml-course/assignments/programming1.md

 Be advised that this assignment has multiple parts.
 It is inadvisable to wait until the last few days to work on it.
 If you're having trouble, use the message board and/or come to office hours.

 * Download the Iris dataset.
 (You can easily find this.)
-* Include this in your submission.
+* Include this in your submission, including any test/train/dev sets you used.
 * Write a Naïve Bayes classifier to predict the class of the plant based on the other features.
  * There are continuous values in the feature set.
 Figure out how to handle this and incorporate the strategy into your classifier.
 Justify your decision in your report.
 * Convert the data to Vowpal Wabbit's format and run the same experiments with the loss function(s) of your choice, comparing the results.